Inter Partes Review

 Question IPR2010: What patents are eligible for an inter partes review?

-All patents issuing from applications subject to first-inventor-to-file provisions of the AIA as well as those patents issuing from applications subject to the first-to-inventor provisions in current Title 35.
+All patents issuing from applications subject to first-inventor-to-file provisions of the AIA as well as those patents issuing from applications subject to the first-to-invent provisions in current Title 35.

 Petition for an Inter Partes Review